Diploma Of Aviation – Flight Instructor (AVI50419)

 Take your career as a commercial pilot further with nationally recognised flight instructor qualifications.

-Industry demand for flight instructors is very strong at present and this trend is likely to continue for years to come – given the current shortage of commercial pilots across the world.
-There is excellent scope to rapidly build a successful career as a flight instructor, with opportunities to advance through other grades and add training and examiner endorsements, as your experience builds.
+Industry demand for flight instructors is very strong at present and this trend is likely to continue for years to come.
+There is excellent scope to rapidly build a successful career as a flight instructor, with opportunities to advance through other grades and add training and examiner endorsements as your experience builds.

 Many of our graduates find employment as flight instructors soon after finishing the course, including some who are offered positions in our company 1.
 Other flight schools across Australia readily take our graduates and we actively refer new graduates to them 1.

 This course blends together our substantial industry experience in the aviation and education fields and provides you with the qualifications, knowledge and skills to become a skilled and confident flight instructor, trainer and assessor.

 We pride ourselves on the depth and quality of our team of flight instructors who are all industry-experienced pilots and Grade-1 instructors.
 They have a passion for aviation and teaching.
 You will learn from their extensive knowledge and skill-base, and draw from their passion and enthusiasm for the job.

 We have trained and developed all the instructors who teach on this course in-house.
 This means we can confidently present ourselves as a centre of excellence in flight instructor training.

 If you want to go beyond basic competence and put yourself above the pack, you have come to the right place.